Surfaces 2018 Review: At this year's show, branding and marketing shared center stage - Mar 2018

 The firm’s new Point of View loose lay LVT-which is manufactured domestically-is featured in Phenix’s new Design Mix program, using the collection’s 15 colors in five color groupings.
 And Phenix has also created ten custom floor layouts that can be used with any color combinations to help customers create their own distinct floor designs.
 Also, Bold Statement is a new Stainmaster PetProtect LVT line that comes with a Uniclic locking system in seven designs-five wood-look planks and two stone-look tiles.

 Phenix also debuted its new mainstreet business, Phenix on Main, which features two polypropylene broadlooms, two nylon 6,6 broadlooms, three polypropylene carpet tiles and four nylon 6,6 carpet tiles, along with luxury vinyl plank and tile.
 Also, Phenix’s three additions to the Cleaner Home collection-60-ounce Tranquil, 40-ounce Content and 30-ounce Serenity-all feature SureFresh treatments to eliminate odors and Microban antimocrobial protection.
 Phenix is the only mill with Microban-treated carpet.

-At Surfaces, Armstrong Flooring, the leading domestic manufacturer of vinyl and hardwood products, secured a location near one of the main entrances to the show, an open, uncluttered space where the firm showcased additions to its range of hardwood, LVT and rigid LVT products, along with new products featuring Diamond 10 technology and much more.
+At Surfaces, Armstrong Flooring, a leading domestic manufacturer of vinyl and hardwood products and some of the best vinyl plank flooring on the market, secured a location near one of the main entrances to the show, an open, uncluttered space where the firm showcased additions to its range of hardwood, LVT and rigid LVT products, along with new products featuring Diamond 10 technology and much more.

 • New SKUs on Luxe Rigid Core